awsdocs/amazon-redshift-developer-guide/doc_source/udf-creating-a-lambda-sql-udf.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-lambda-sql-udf.html)

 The order of the JSON array determines the order of batch processing\.
-The Lambda function must precess the arguments iteratively and produce the exact number of records\.
+The Lambda function must process the arguments iteratively and produce the exact number of records\.
 The following is an example of a payload\.

 ```
 {